edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-mqtt/GettingStarted.md

 3. Run the services
     ```
-    make run ds-mqtt mqtt-broker no-secty ui
+    make run ds-mqtt mqtt-broker no-secty
     ```
-This runs, in non-secure mode, all the standard EdgeX services, along with a mqtt message broker, device MQTT, and the EdgeX UI.
+This runs, in non-secure mode, all the standard EdgeX services, an mqtt message broker, and device MQTT.